 BA will fly to Moscow Sheremetyevo International Airport from Sunday 28 October 2018.
 More details here.

-BA’s daily service to Calgary is suspended until Sunday 31 March 2019.
+BA’s daily service to Calgary is suspended from 28 October 2018 until Sunday 31 March 2019.
 More details here.

 BA’s weekly service to Luanda is suspended from Thursday 7 June 2018.
 More details here.